10 Tips for a Smooth Medical

 c.
 Denied - It would be exceptionally rare to be denied your certification outright.
 This is reserved for cases where there is a clear safety concern that would warrant an immediate grounding.

-3. EKG: If you will have an EKG, remember that lack of sleep and/or excessive caffeine can have an adverse impact on the heart rate and rhythm.
+3. EKG: If you will have an EKG, remember that lack of sleep, alcohol consumption, and/or excessive caffeine can have an adverse impact on the heart rate and rhythm.
 Get a good night's rest and avoid caffeine prior to your EKG.

 4. MEDICAL STANDARDS: Be sure that you currently meet FAA medical standards for the medical certificate class you are requesting.
 Do you wear glasses?
 Have you seen an optometrist in the last 3 years?
 If you are worried about meeting the vision standards, see your optometrist for a check-up before your flight physical.
 You can review a summary of the standards under "Useful Links" to the right.